GenusGeoff/pairs/README.md

 $ pip install setup.py
 ```

-...and then you shoudl be able to run `pairs --help` to get started.
+...and then you should be able to run `pairs --help` to get started.

+If you'd like instead to create a virtual environment, see the heading "Environment Setup" below.

 ## Development